Citeck/ecos-offers/README.md

 **Read this in other languages: [Русский](README.RU.MD)**

-# `ecos-offers`
+# `Offers`

-The `ecos-offers` module provides a comprehensive solution for hiring employees, maintaining a candidate for the recruitment process, storing information for each candidate.
+The `Offers` module provides a comprehensive solution for hiring employees, maintaining a candidate for the recruitment process, storing information for each candidate.

 ## Get started